This blog may contain affiliate links. Read our disclosure policy for more info.

 Enjoy the pretty building, cafes, and lots of shopping!
 Make sure to bring your camera as you’ll want to take lots of pictures of the gorgeous scenery.

 2. Hike up to El Morro lookout for sunset

 It is only a couple hundred meters from the main square.
 This is essentially a big grass hill where locals seem to hang out, but also offers the most gorgeous view of the city and surrounding mountains at sunset.
 Again, police were everywhere, sometimes searching locals and it made the place feel safe even at sunset.

 3. Eat a massive pizza

-We found a great local place where you can get an awesome, MASSIVE (would feed four people easily) pizza for 35,000 COP.
+We found a great local place where you can get an awesome, MASSIVE (would easily feed 4 people) pizza for 35,000 COP ($7.25 USD).
 This place is called Casa Pizza and you won’t find it online or on any map.
 It is located on Carrera 2, between Calle 3 and Calle 2.

 Southern Colombia is WAY cheaper than Northern Colombia so treat yourself to some good restaurants while they are affordable!

 Conforta Spa is only a two-minute taxi ride from the city center and they offer a range of spa services at an affordable price.
 We spent a couple of hours here one afternoon to get a massage and go in the jacuzzi (after the many bus rides my back was aching and it was really needed!)